UW-Macrostrat/stromatolites_demo/README.md

 make local_setup
 ````

 To run an example, run `python run.py`.
-Results are written to the `output` folder.
+Results are written to the `output` folder to the
+file `results.csv`.
+Please see `Results Summary` for a description of the fields returned.

 ## File Summary